jerinsam/sql-server-to-redis-using-kafka/README.md

 1. **Kafka Producer** :

-2. **Kafka Consumer** : In this script, following activities are performed -
+2. **Kafka Consumer** : In this script, following steps are taken -

   - JSON received from producer will be converted to dictionary.
   - key and value will be extracted from the dictionary.